Finding Happiness Throughout the Day

 In fact, thinking back I believe my best days on the job were those when I left the office for lunch.
 I didn’t realize it then, but the sunshine and fresh air definitely lifted my spirits, particularly on not-so-pleasant days.
 I’m sure the combination of exercise, (walking to the sandwich shop), and being outside worked as a solid one-two combination.

 Happiness seems like an elusive goal, but there are many simple acts that we can perform each day to lift our spirits.
-7 Things in Life That Make Us Absolutely Euphoric provides an easy list of actions to try.
 While exercise and sunshine certainly top the list there are other solid suggestions like listening to music, caring for other people, making plans and having sex.
-Most of the ideas are not only simple, but also quite easy to execute in a short period of time.

 I often forget how big of an impact music can have on my mood.
 Lucky for me my son loves to turn up the speakers in our house and thankfully he loves real music more than baby tunes.
 At two and a half he has become a huge fan of Bob Marley.
 My husband started singing them to him one evening and I can now find him walking around the house quietly humming the songs and reciting the lyrics.
 Right now one of his favorite songs is Three Little Birds.
 At any given moment, (eating cereal, putting on his shoes or putting together puzzles on the living room floor), you can hear him singing “Don’t worry about a thing, ‘Cause every little thing gonna be all right.”
 If those words, (being sung by a two year old), don’t help you release your stress and brighten your day I don’t know what would.